Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Evaluation of transition densities

 \section{Evaluation of transition densities}

-In this section we address the key sub-problem of numerical evaluation of the transition probability density $p(s,x,t,y)$ for the diffusion process $\{X_t: t \geq 0\}$ given by the \Ito\ stochastic differential equation
+In this section we address the key sub-problem of numerical approximation of the transition probability density $p$ in the expression \eqref{eq:joint-pdf}.
+For a simpler notation, we ignore the parameters and focus on the time-invariant case

-Although the transition densities are generally unknown, we can approximate them using methods from numerical analysis of stochastic differential equations when the time increment $t-s$ is small \cite{Kloeden1999}.
-In the following, we use the simplest of these methods, viz., the Euler-Maruyama method
+Then, we aim to evaluate the transition probability density $p(s,x,t,y)$.
+Although the transition densities for stochastic differential equations are generally unknown, we can approximate them using methods from numerical analysis of stochastic differential equations when the time increment $t-s$ is small \citep{Kloeden1999}.
+We first use the simplest of these methods, viz., the Euler-Maruyama method